$L^p$ Expander Graphs: Operators on Edges

-Define the operators: $U:\mathbb{C}^{V_{T}}\to\mathbb{C}^{E_{T}}$, $D:\mathbb{C}^{E_{T}}\to\mathbb{C}^{V_{T}}$ by
+Define the operators: $u\colon\mathbb{C}^{V_{T}}\to\mathbb{C}^{E_{T}}$, $d\colon\mathbb{C}^{E_{T}}\to\mathbb{C}^{V_{T}}$ by

 and extend them similarly to operators acting on $\mathbb{C}^{E_{T}}\oplus\mathbb{C}^{V_{T}}$.
-We have that $U,D\in H$, and the following relations hold:
+We have that $u,d\in H$, and the following relations hold:

 One can give a complete description of $H$, either in terms of generators of an algebra or in terms of a linear basis.
-We will only give the description in term of generators and relations. \begin{prop} The algebra $H$ is isomorphic to the $\mathbb{C}$-algebra defined abstractly by the generators $Id_{H_{\phi}}$, $h_{s_{0}}$, $h_{s_{1}},$ $h_{\tau}$, $D$ and $U$ the generating relations of $h_{\phi}$ (with $Id_{H_{\phi}}$ instead of $Id$, including the identity relations in $H_{\phi}$), and the relations
+We will only give the description in terms of generators and relations. \begin{prop} The algebra $H$ is isomorphic to the algebra defined abstractly by the generators $Id_{H_{\phi}}$, $h_{s_{0}}$, $h_{s_{1}}$, $h_{\tau}$, $d$ and $u$, the generating relations of $H_{\phi}$ (with $Id_{H_{\phi}}$ instead of $Id$, including the relations saying that $Id_{H_{\phi}}$ is the identity of $H_{\phi}$), and the relations